Memorial Day events set in Farmington, Shiprock

 Memorial Day wasn't always a three-day weekend, and other things you probably don't know about the holiday.
-Scott Craven/The Republic USA TODAY
+Scott Craven/The Republic

 FARMINGTON — Several Memorial Day events in San Juan County will honor military personnel who gave their lives during their service.